 Q. ‘Are you asking us to apply positive thinking?’

 No, I’m suggesting that you accept that you create your emotions.
-Not on an intellectual level, but fully believe it.
+Not just on an intellectual level, but to fully believe it.
 And, you will only fully believe it when you have habitually changed your language.

 Once you fully accept that you create your emotions you will realise the power you have in shaping your world.
 Then you won’t need to apply positive thinking – it will come to you.

 It’s the people who believe their distress is caused by the outside world who have trouble thinking in a positive way.
 How can anyone think in a positive way if they believe the rest of the world can make their life difficult?
-But, by taking responsibility, by accepting the fact we create what we feel – we automatically make positive choices.
+But, by taking responsibility, by accepting the fact that we create what we feel – we automatically make positive choices.

 Q. ‘I knew this already.
 You’re just pointing out the obvious.’

 Knowing that we create our emotions is not enough: we have to know it so well that it becomes reflected in our language.
 ‘I feel sad seeing that’ instead of ‘Seeing that makes me sad’.

 Q. ‘You say we draw on our coping skills.
 What’s a coping strategy?’

 It depends on the person.
 For example, when Fred fully accepts that he is creating his anger, not the traffic jam, he might remind himself that things go wrong in life, and that the traffic jam is simply ‘one of those things’.
 Or, he might teach himself another language.
 (A friend of mine is learning Italian, one word at a time, at each red traffic light.)

 We all develop coping skills as we grow up.
 We need to apply them.
 But if we subconsciously believe that the outside world creates our emotions, those coping skills atrophy.
 As a result, we blame other people, or incidents, or ourselves, for how we feel.
 And, we continue to believe that we can only feel better only when the traffic jam eases.